thmosqueiro/ABBAS/documentation/ODD/README.md

 ## What kind of entities are in this model?

 Entities (or agents) are honey bee foragers, divided into two groups: scouts and recruits.
-Scouts sponteneously leave the hive and explore the environment.
+Scouts spontaneously leave the hive and explore the environment.
 Once a food patch is discovered, scouts report its location to recruits which then may choose to leave the hive to exploit that food patch.

 ## How is space included in this model?

 The environment is a square, bidimensional, continuous space of sides 36m (or 1.3 km2 in total area).
 The hive was always positioned at the origin of the space.
-Bees were free to fly throughout the entire arena, however when they reached the borders they were brought back to the hive.
-The position of the resource points were stored in a grid to simplify computations.
+Bees were free to fly throughout the entire arena, however when they reached the borders, they were brought back to the hive.
+The position of the resource points was stored in a grid to simplify computations.

 ## By what attributes are these agents characterised?

-Each agent is characterized by the following variables.
+The following variables characterized each agent.
 The values introduced below match the software implementation of this model.

 * Position, given by a vector (x,y).
-The position is measured with respect to the hive, which is located at the (0,0).
+The position is measured with respect to the hive, located at the (0,0).

-* Drifting vector, which defines the preferential direction of movement in flight.
+* Drifting vector, which defines the preferred direction of movement in flight.

 * Location of a previously visited resource.